-Patrick Laird is a much sought-after cellist and composer/arranger.
+American cellist Patrick Laird is a much sought-after performer, composer, and arranger.
 He is widely recognized as the founding member, cellist, and principal songwriter for the cello-rock ensemble Break of Reality.
 He is also known through his viral pop-crossover group Brooklyn Duo, where he performs along with his wife, pianist Marnie Laird.
-Between Break of Reality and Brooklyn Duo, Patrick's views on Youtube total over 80 million.
+Between Break of Reality and Brooklyn Duo, Patrick's views on Youtube total over 100 million.

 From an early age, Patrick was interested in exploring the fusion of classical and rock music.
 Throughout his extensive musical education, he found himself grounded in the structure, beauty and expanse of the classical arts, yet drawn to the energy, dynamic range and avant-garde nature of popular music.

 As a performer with Break of Reality, he has given concerts in over 40 states across the U.S. in major performing arts centers, rock clubs, concert halls, and colleges.
 Outside of the U.S., Patrick has performed sold-out concerts on four continents, and has been appointed as a music ambassador for the U.S. State Department.